rsca7213/shoe-store-angular-frontend/README.md

 **Note**: This project was developed on another private repository which contained an actual API and then moved to this public repository.
 Hence the commit history is not available .here.

+**Note**: The UI of this project is on the Spanish language, the code is in English.

 ## 📚 Prerequisites - Before installing and running the app

 - Install the latest LTS of Node.js from [Node.js](https://nodejs.org/en/)